VUmcCGP/wisecondor/README.md

 ### ID_segments.bed

 This file contains all segment-wise information.
-A combined Z-score is calculated using all within-reference bins enclosed by a segments' within-reference set as a null set.
+A combined Z-score is calculated using a between-sample z-scoring technique (the test case vs the reference cases).

 ### ID_aberrations.bed